Vespatour

 What’s the Vespatour?

-It’s the solo-journey around Italy on a Vespa I did in august 2006.
+It’s the solo-journey riding my Vespa around Italy I did on august 2006.

-A journey that made me discover some of the most beautiful places and pieces of art of the Belpaese, filling cultural and personal “gaps” on the go.
+Along the journey I discovered some of the most beautiful places and artworks of the Belpaese, filling cultural “gaps” along the way. 🙂

 Ingredients for an Extraordinary Journey: